 - i.
 "University" means AMET deemed to be University, Chennai. - ii.
 "Head of the Institution" means The Vice Chancellor. - iii.
-"Dean, Academics" means the authority of the University who is responsible for all academic activities for the implementation of relevant rules and regulations. - iv.
-"Controller of Examinations" means the Authority of the University who is responsible for all activities of the Examinations of the University Departments. - v.
-"Dean, Curriculum Development" means the Professor in-charge for the overall design, development and implementation of the curriculum. - vi.
-"Head of the Department" means Head of the University Department concerned. - vii.
-"DGS Programme" means the programme that follows the norms of Directorate General of Shipping, Government of India norms - viii.
-"Non- DGS Programme" means the programme not coming under DGS but those follows the University Grants Commission norms
+"Dean Academics" means the authority of the University who is responsible for all academic activities for the implementation of Curriculum, relevant rules and regulations. - iv.
+"Controller of Examinations" means the Authority of the University who is responsible for all activities of the Examinations of the University Departments. - "Head of the Department" means Head of the University Department concerned. - "DGS Programme" means the programme that follows the norms of Directorate vi.
+General of Shipping, Government of India norms - "Non- DGS Programme" means the programme not coming under DGS but those vii. follows the University Grants Commission norms

-- ix.
-"Regulation" means a manuscript that contains the principles and standards designed to control or govern the conduct or provide direction at a more detailed level. - x.
-Choice Based Credit System (CBCS): The CBCS provides choice for students to select from the prescribed courses (core, elective or soft skill courses). - xi.
+- viii.
+"Regulation" means a manuscript that contains the principles and standards designed to control or govern the conduct or provide direction at a more detailed level. - ix.
+Choice Based Credit System (CBCS): The CBCS provides choice for students to select from the prescribed courses (core, elective or soft skill courses). - x.
 Credit: A unit by which the course work is measured.
 It determines the number of hours of instructions required per week.
-One credit is equivalent to one hour of teaching (lecture or tutorial) or two hours of practical work/field work per week. - xii.
-Grade Point: It is a numerical weight allotted to each letter grade on a 10-point scale. - xiii.
-Grade Point Average (GPA): It is a measure of performance of work done in a semester.
-It is ratio of total credit points secured by a student in various courses registered in a semester and the total course credits taken during that semester - xiv.
+One credit is equivalent to one hour of teaching (lecture or tutorial) or two hours of practical work/field work per week. - Grade Point: It is a numerical weight allotted to each letter grade on a 10-point scale. - Grade Point Average (GPA): It is a measure of performance of work done in a semester.
+It is ratio of total credit points secured by a student in various courses registered in a semester and the total course credits taken during that semester - xiii.
 Cumulative Grade Point Average (CGPA): It is a measure of overall cumulative performance of a student over all semesters.
-The CGPA is the ratio of total credit points secured by a student in various courses in all semesters and the sum of the total credits of all courses in all the semesters. - xv.
+The CGPA is the ratio of total credit points secured by a student in various courses in all semesters and the sum of the total credits of all courses in all the semesters. - xiv.
 Letter Grade: It is an index of the performance of students in a said course.
-Grades are denoted by letters O, A+, A, B+, B, C, P and F - xvi.
-"Degree" means academic award conferred upon a student on successful completion of a programme designed to achieve the defined attributes - xvii.
-"Discipline" means Branch or Specialization in UG and PG programmes, like Marine Engineering, Petroleum Engineering, Marine Biotechnology, etc - xviii.
-"Programme" means Certificate / Diploma/ Under Graduate / Post Graduate programme - xix.
-"Course" means a Theory or Laboratory subject that is normally studied in a semester, like Theory of Ships, Ship Masters Business, Marine Auxillary Machines, Marine Food Technology etc.. including practical subjects - xx.
+Grades are denoted by letters O, A+, A, B+, B, C, P and F - xv.
+"Degree" means academic award conferred upon a student on successful completion of a programme designed to achieve the defined attributes - xvi.
+"Discipline" means Branch or Specialization in UG and PG programmes, like Marine Engineering, Petroleum Engineering, Marine Biotechnology, etc - "Programme" means Certificate / Diploma/ Under Graduate / Post Graduate xvii. programme - xviii.
+"Course" means a Theory or Laboratory subject that is normally studied in a semester, like Theory of Ships, Ship Masters Business, Marine Auxillary Machines, Marine Food Technology etc.. including practical subjects - xix.
 "Curriculum" means a planned sequence of Instruction for a programme.
-It may incorporate the planned interaction of pupils with instructional content, materials, resources, and processes for evaluating the attainment of educational Objectives - xxi.
-"Objective" means the specific aim of the respective course which is being tried to achieve.
+It may incorporate the planned interaction of pupils with instructional content, materials, resources, and processes for evaluating the attainment of educational Objectives - "Objective" means the specific aim of the respective course which is being tried to XX. achieve.